Santubong Peninsula, with its rich history and great landscape is only a 35-minute drive from Kuching.

-The best is to depart from the park rangers’ office no later than 8am and take at least 3 litres of water for each person.
+It is advisable to depart from the park rangers’ office no later than 8am and take at least 3 litres of water for each person.

-Nonetheless, the views from the top is definitely rewarding.
+Nonetheless, the views from the top are definitely rewarding.

 2. No energy to climb to the top?
 Just hike around it.